 Base URL

 <port> defaults to 8080 and is configurable via WebConfigDTO.port.
-When the remote interface is enabled in loopback-only mode the only reachable host is 127.0.0.1.
-With “Bind to all” toggled on, the listener binds 0.0.0.0 (or [::]:<port>).
+When the remote interface is enabled in loopback-only mode the listener binds 127.0.0.1 and speaks plain HTTP — no certificate is generated or used.
+Flipping “Bind to all” on makes the listener bind 0.0.0.0 (or [::]:<port>) over HTTPS with a self-signed cert generated at <DataDir>/web-tls/.

 Transport